keithm-xmos/sw_hellocpm/README.md

 Clone the repository:

-    $ git clone git@github.com:keithm-xmos/sw_helloworld.git
+    $ git clone git@github.com:keithm-xmos/sw_hellocpm.git

-To build the application, see the README.md in the `app_helloworld` folder.
+To build the application, see the README.md in the `app_hellocpm` folder.